 - Parent involvement provides resources and opportunities that are not otherwise possible for IDP, which is a small, self-supporting program.

 - Parent involvement provides great opportunities for parents to network with caregivers and other parents.
-It gives parents a chance to try something new learn about fund raising, build equipment, lead story time, get silly with lots of infants and toddlers!
+It gives parents a chance to try something new, learn about fundraising, build equipment, lead story time, or get silly with lots of infants and toddlers!

 - Parent involvement validates IDP staff by showing them that IDP parents support their work with children and want to help make IDP the very best it can be.